Securing the Machines: A Deep Dive into Policy-Driven Workload Identity

 "Recent cyber attacks show that adversaries are increasingly targeting non-human identities over human identities," according to Microsoft Entra Workload ID.
 This highlights the urgent need for robust security measures tailored to workload identities.

 Understanding the role and risks associated with workload identities is the first step in securing the machines that power our modern digital landscape.
+The significant risks associated with poorly managed workload identities, such as broad exposure from a single compromise, directly necessitate a policy-driven approach to ensure granular control and consistent security.
 Next, we'll explore why a policy-driven approach is essential for managing these identities effectively.

 The Need for Policy-Driven Approach